Angelique Boyer

-Angelique Monique-Paulette Boyer Rousseau (born 4 July 1988), simply known as Angelique Boyer, is an actress.
-Born in France, she has spent most of her life and her entire professional career in Mexico, becoming a dual French and Mexican citizen.
+Angelique Monique-Paulette Boyer Rousseau (born 4 July 1988), simply known as Angelique Boyer, is a Mexican actress.
+Among her most notable works is her participation in soap operas such as Rebelde, and Teresa.

 Early life

-Boyer was born in Saint-Claude, Jura, France to French mother and Spanish father.
+Boyer was born in Saint-Claude, Jura, France.
 Boyer and her family moved to Mexico when she was two years old.

 While filming Rebelde, she and two other co-stars – the actors who portray the characters of Celina (Estefanía Villareal) and José Luján (Zoraida Gómez) - formed the band Citricus or C3Q'S. After Rebelde, Boyer auditioned for Bailando por la Boda de mis Sueños (Dancing for my Dream Wedding).

 Transition to mature roles

 In 2009, she was cast in the high crime drama television series Mujeres Asesinas 2.
 These controversial roles marked a significant change in Boyer's acting career, for this was the first time fans had seen the actress in more mature roles.

 Not long after she was the protagonist-antagonist in Teresa, she participated in a theatre role, Ausencia de Dios (God's Absence) she went from "la hembra mala" (femme fatale) to a "monja" (a nun in catholic religion), where she worked with Raquel Olmedo once again, and Jacqueline Andere.

 In 2012, Boyer starred in the telenovela Abismo de pasión with David Zepeda.

 On June 26, 2013, it was confirmed that Boyer (along with Sebastián Rulli and Luis Roberto Guzmán) would star in Angelli Nesma's Lo que la vida me robó, a remake of Ernesto Alonso's Bodas de odio produced in 1983.
 In late 2015, she was cast in Angelli Nesma Medina's telenovela Tres veces Ana.